Eldohub/internship-portal-laravel/README.md

 $ npm run dev
 ```

-The above commands installs php dependency packages plus Node packages.
+The above commands installs php dependency packages + Node packages.
 `npm run dev` compiles the `semantic-ui` **.js** and **.css** files

 ## Collaboration

-Collaboration guidelines are laid out on our [Contribution Guide](CONTRIBUTING.md).
-Also refer to our [Code of Conduct](CODE_OF_CONDUCT.md) to see our accepted behaviour.
+Participation guidelines are laid out on our [Contribution Guide](CONTRIBUTING.md).
+Also please refer to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License